Oregon Parent Project Children’s Program

 Brain and Behavior Lab

 Brain wave (EEG/ERP) research opportunities.
-The Brain and Behavior Laboratory at CFC is looking for reliable, dedicated, and detail-oriented volunteers to help conduct laboratory research on attention and self-regulation in children and teens (ages 7–17 years) using electroencephalography (EEG) and event-related potential (ERP) techniques.
+The Brain and Behavior Laboratory at CFC has periodic openings for reliable, dedicated, and detail-oriented volunteers to help conduct laboratory research on attention and self-regulation in children and teens (ages 7–17 years) using electroencephalography (EEG) and event-related potential (ERP) techniques.
 Credit is available for undergraduate students who can make a minimum three-term commitment.
-For additional information, requirements, and an application, please email Kristi Racer at email@example.com.
+For additional information, requirements, and an application, please email the lab manager, Mora Reinka, at firstname.lastname@example.org.

 Front Desk Reception